Dr. Maureen Edwards

 Ms. Collette Brown has worked in higher education in the administrative support field for over 20 years.
 She received an A.A.S. degree from Kalamazoo Valley Community College in Kalamazoo, MI.
 Ms. Brown is a health and fitness enthusiast and enjoys exercising as her hobby.

 Ms. Margaret Ebner is a graduate of the University of Maryland where she earned a Bachelor of Science degree in Kinesiology and interned in the strength and conditioning area of the football program.
 Ms. Ebner earned her Master’s degree in Human Sciences/Gerontology from Hood College, concentrating on the physiological and psychological health of Aging.
 Ms. Ebner began her career in the corporate sector, developing and managing Corporate Fitness centers including the Nuclear Regulatory Commission and the U. S. Department of Veterans Affairs.

 Physical Education Aide

 Ms. Miriam Snyder received her AA in Exercise Science and Health Fitness at Montgomery College.
-Miriam is a Licensed Physical Therapist Assistant and has extensive experience with various ability levels and age ranges of rehabilitative health care.
+Miriam is a retired Physical Therapist Assistant and has extensive experience with various ability levels and age ranges of rehabilitative health care.
 In addition to her position as the department’s Physical Education Aide, Ms. Snyder is an ACE Certified Personal Trainer, and enjoys working with clientele to help promote healthy lifestyle and exercise habits.
-In her spare time Miriam enjoys riding and racing motocross, and beekeeping.
+In her spare time Miriam enjoys riding dirt bikes, and beekeeping.